Archit-Kohli/AnimizerGAN/README.md

 license: mit
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+A cycleGAN based project that converts human faces to anime like characters.
+Check out the project [here](https://huggingface.co/spaces/ArchitKohli/AnimizerGAN)